jwtk/jjwt/README.md

 bits.

-**In all cases however, regardless of your chosen algorithms, JJWT will assert that the specified key is allowed to be used for that algorithm according to the JWT specification requirements.**
+**In all cases however, regardless of your chosen algorithms, JJWT will assert that the specified key is allowed to be used for that algorithm when possible according to the JWT specification requirements.**

 <a name="jws-create-compression"></a>
 #### JWS Compression

 If your JWT claims set is large (contains a lot of data), and you are certain that JJWT will also be the same library that reads/parses your JWS, you might want to compress the JWS to reduce its size.
-Note that this is *not* a standard feature for JWS and is not likely to be supported by other JWT libraries.
+Note that this is *not* a standard feature for JWS (only JWE) and is not likely to be supported by other JWT libraries for JWS tokens.

 Please see the main [Compression](#compression) section to see how to compress and decompress JWTs.